- tuberculosis ×

 -

-New to Science: The latest species discovered around the world
+New to Science: The latest discoveries from around the world

 Each month, the Microbiology Society publishes the International Journal of Systematic and Evolutionary Microbiology, which details newly discovered species of bacteria, fungi and protists.
 Here are some of the new species that have been discovered and the places they've been found.